-DIGITAL MOTION PICTURE FILM SCANNING (TRANSFER) & ARCHIVISTS OF SOUND OR SILENT MOVIE FILM IN SD, HD, 2K, 3K, 4K, 5K, 6.5K FOR REGULAR 8MM, SUPER 8MM, 9.5MM SUPER 16MM, REGULAR 16MM & 35MM TO FILE FORMATS, DVD, BLU-RAY DISCS, HARD DRIVES OR USB THUMB/FLASH DRIVES
+DIGITAL MOTION PICTURE (MOVIE) FILM SCANNING (TRANSFER) & ARCHIVISTS OF SOUND OR SILENT MOVIE FILM IN SD, HD, 2K, 3K, 4K, 5K, 6.5K FOR REGULAR 8MM, SUPER 8MM, 9.5MM SUPER 16MM, REGULAR 16MM & 35MM TO FILE FORMATS, DVD, BLU-RAY DISCS, HARD DRIVES, SSD OR USB THUMB/FLASH DRIVES

-We are a company you can trust with years of experience and using the latest, state-of-the-art motion picture film scanning (Transfer) equipment.
+We are a company you can trust with decades of experience and the best film teams using the latest, state-of-the-art motion picture film scanning (Transfer) equipment available today.

 Film scanning of 8mm, Super 8mm, Super 16, 16mm silent or sound or 35mm silent, colour, B&W or negative motion picture films for home movies, the professional movie maker or for our film recovery, restoration and archival services.
 Film is scanned (transferred) and can be output to several file formats for computer viewing and editing or we can create HD Blu Ray DVD or SD DVD.

-Film is scanned Flat (what we also call Raw), however, we do provide “Best Light” exposure, light “Grain” reduction, mid “Shadow” detail and White “balance”) each frame of film is individually scanned, uncompressed onto our hard drives.
-Once there, we can view the scanned files immediately and then export them in standard definition (SD), high definition (HD) or 2K, 4K, 5K, 6.5K compressed or uncompressed files and placed on a portable hard drive or USB flash/thumb drive that can be plugged into your non-linear computer edit system (NLE) and then edited.
-There are options to provide post scene by scene color and exposure/density correction and exported as a completed movie in various files of your choice or make DVD or Blu Ray HD Master discs for playback and distribution.
+All home movie film can be output to SD, HD 720, 1080 or 2K and is scanned Flat in 2K (what we also call Raw), however, we do provide “Best Light” exposure, light “Grain” reduction, mid “Shadow” detail and White “balance”) each frame of film is individually scanned, uncompressed onto our hard drives.
+There are options for SD, HD & 2K to provide post scene by scene color and exposure/density correction and exported as a completed movie in various files of your choice or make DVD or Blu Ray HD Master discs for playback and distribution.

-SCANNING OF EACH STATIONARY INDIVIDUAL FRAME INTO A PC: After scanning, we can export your transferred movies to several file formats for either PC or Mac: 1) M-JPEG .MOV QUICK TIME, 2) AVI (Audio-Video Interleaved).
-3) NUMBERED IMAGE SEQUENCE (photos of each frame of film) IN JPEG, PNG, BMP OR TIFF IMAGES 3) AVI files.
+SCANNING OF EACH STATIONARY INDIVIDUAL FRAME INTO A PC: After scanning, we can export your transferred home movies to several file formats for either PC or Mac: 1) M-JPEG .MOV QUICK TIME, 2) AVI (Audio-Video Interleaved).
+3) NUMBERED IMAGE SEQUENCE (photos of each frame of film) IN JPEG, PNG, BMP OR TIFF IMAGES 4) Pro-Res, DnX, MXF or TIFF (for Ultra HD and larger scans up to 6.5K).

 EXPORT FILE FORMATS FOR SD, HD, 2K HD

-These are the standard file options we provide for your home movies or professional films.
+These are the standard file options we provide for your home movies in SD, HD or 2K.

 1) .MOV QUICK TIME video files in the MOTION JPEG (M-JPEG) codec.
 Though sometimes conversationally mistaken for the MPEG codec, please note that the “M”-JPEG codec is NOT the same thing as MPEG.
 The preferred M-JPEG codec maintains individual data for each frame of film on a separate digital video frame while the MPEG codec uses information from preceding video frames to fill in missing information on the next video frame.
 We can also output AVI in SD, HD or HD 2K.